misael-diaz/OpenBDS/README.md

 # OpenBDS
 Open-source Brownian Dynamics Simulator

-Implements a Brownian Dynamics Simulator in modern FORTRAN
+Implements a Brownian Dynamics Simulator in modern FORTRAN.

+This is a work in progress, contributions are welcomed.